 -Holding a 2.0 minimum GPA and in good academic standing

--Planning to enroll full or part time in a (CTE) career or technical associate’s certificate or degree program at an accredited community college, trade school, or vocational program that’s not for profit, fee based internship with an artesian, etc.
+-Planning to enroll full or part time in a college, (CTE) career or technical associate’s certificate or degree program at an accredited college, trade school, or vocational program that’s not for profit, fee based internship with an artesian, etc.

 -Planning on implementing the Scholarship within one year of formal graduation from BPHS